chuash/courseproject/CodeBook.md

 Class: numeric
 Values: each row gives the average values of each 79 feature variables for each activity and each subject.
 Values are normalised to within [-1,1].
 The feature variables are as follows:
+* "timebodyaccelerationmeanx/"timebodyaccelerationmeany"/"timebodyaccelerationmeanz"
-*"timebodyaccelerationmeanx/"timebodyaccelerationmeany"/"timebodyaccelerationmeanz" -	correspond to tBodyAcc-mean()-XYZ (original feature variable names)
+	- correspond to tBodyAcc-mean()-XYZ (original feature variable names)

-*"timebodyaccelerationstandarddeviationx"/"timebodyaccelerationstandarddeviationy"/"timebodyaccelerationstandarddeviationz"
+* "timebodyaccelerationstandarddeviationx"/"timebodyaccelerationstandarddeviationy"/"timebodyaccelerationstandarddeviationz"
   	- correspond to tBodyAcc-std()-XYZ(original feature variable names)

+* "timegravityaccelerationmeanx"/"timegravityaccelerationmeany"/"timegravityaccelerationmeanz"
-*"timegravityaccelerationmeanx"/"timegravityaccelerationmeany"/"timegravityaccelerationmeanz" - correspond to tGravityAcc-mean()-XYZ(original feature variable names)
+	- correspond to tGravityAcc-mean()-XYZ(original feature variable names)

-*"timegravityaccelerationstandarddeviationx"/"timegravityaccelerationstandarddeviationy"/"timegravityaccelerationstandarddeviationz"
+* "timegravityaccelerationstandarddeviationx"/"timegravityaccelerationstandarddeviationy"/"timegravityaccelerationstandarddeviationz"
 	- correspond to tGravityAcc-std()-XYZ(original feature variable names)

+* "timebodyaccelerationjerkmeanx"/"timebodyaccelerationjerkmeany"/"timebodyaccelerationjerkmeanz"
-*"timebodyaccelerationjerkmeanx"/"timebodyaccelerationjerkmeany"/"timebodyaccelerationjerkmeanz"-correspond to tBodyAccJerk-mean()-XYZ(original feature variable names)
+	-correspond to tBodyAccJerk-mean()-XYZ(original feature variable names)

-*"timebodyaccelerationjerkstandarddeviationx"/"timebodyaccelerationjerkstandarddeviationy"/"timebodyaccelerationjerkstandarddeviationz"
+* "timebodyaccelerationjerkstandarddeviationx"/"timebodyaccelerationjerkstandarddeviationy"/"timebodyaccelerationjerkstandarddeviationz"
 	- correspond to tBodyAccJerk-std()-XYZ(original feature variable names)

+* "timebodygyroscopemeanx"/"timebodygyroscopemeany"/"timebodygyroscopemeanz"
-*"timebodygyroscopemeanx"/"timebodygyroscopemeany"/"timebodygyroscopemeanz"- correspond to tBodyGyro-mean()-XYZ(original feature variable names)
+	- correspond to tBodyGyro-mean()-XYZ(original feature variable names)

-*"timebodygyroscopestandarddeviationx"/"timebodygyroscopestandarddeviationy"/"timebodygyroscopestandarddeviationz"
+* "timebodygyroscopestandarddeviationx"/"timebodygyroscopestandarddeviationy"/"timebodygyroscopestandarddeviationz"
 	-correspond to tBodyGyro-std()-XYZ(original feature variable names)

+* "timebodygyroscopejerkmeanx"/"timebodygyroscopejerkmeany"/"timebodygyroscopejerkmeanz"
-*"timebodygyroscopejerkmeanx"/"timebodygyroscopejerkmeany"/"timebodygyroscopejerkmeanz"-correspond to tBodyGyroJerk-mean()-XYZ(original feature variable names)
+	-correspond to tBodyGyroJerk-mean()-XYZ(original feature variable names)

-*"timebodygyroscopejerkstandarddeviationx"/"timebodygyroscopejerkstandarddeviationy"/"timebodygyroscopejerkstandarddeviationz"
+* "timebodygyroscopejerkstandarddeviationx"/"timebodygyroscopejerkstandarddeviationy"/"timebodygyroscopejerkstandarddeviationz"
 	-correspond to tBodyGyroJerk-std()-XYZ(original feature variable names)

+* "timebodyaccelerationmagnitudemean"
-*"timebodyaccelerationmagnitudemean"-correspond to tBodyAccMag-mean()(original feature variable names)
+	-correspond to tBodyAccMag-mean()(original feature variable names)

+* "timebodyaccelerationmagnitudestandarddeviation"
-*"timebodyaccelerationmagnitudestandarddeviation" -correspond to tBodyAccMag-std()(original feature variable names)
+	-correspond to tBodyAccMag-std()(original feature variable names)

+* "timegravityaccelerationmagnitudemean"
-*"timegravityaccelerationmagnitudemean"-correspond to tGravityAccMag-mean()(original feature variable names)
+	-correspond to tGravityAccMag-mean()(original feature variable names)

+* "timegravityaccelerationmagnitudestandarddeviation"
-*"timegravityaccelerationmagnitudestandarddeviation" 	-correspond to tGravityAccMag-std()(original feature variable names)
+	-correspond to tGravityAccMag-std()(original feature variable names)

+* "timebodyaccelerationjerkmagnitudemean"
-*"timebodyaccelerationjerkmagnitudemean"	-correspond to tBodyAccJerkMag-mean()(original feature variable names)
+	-correspond to tBodyAccJerkMag-mean()(original feature variable names)

+* "timebodyaccelerationjerkmagnitudestandarddeviation"
-*"timebodyaccelerationjerkmagnitudestandarddeviation"	-correspond to tBodyAccJerkMag-std()(original feature variable names)
+	-correspond to tBodyAccJerkMag-std()(original feature variable names)

+* "timebodygyroscopemagnitudemean"
-*"timebodygyroscopemagnitudemean"	-correspond to tBodyGyroMag-mean()(original feature variable names)
+	-correspond to tBodyGyroMag-mean()(original feature variable names)

+* "timebodygyroscopemagnitudestandarddeviation"
-*"timebodygyroscopemagnitudestandarddeviation"	-correspond to tBodyGyroMag-std()(original feature variable names)
+	-correspond to tBodyGyroMag-std()(original feature variable names)

+* "timebodygyroscopejerkmagnitudemean"
-*"timebodygyroscopejerkmagnitudemean"	-correspond to tBodyGyroJerkMag-mean()(original feature variable names)
+	-correspond to tBodyGyroJerkMag-mean()(original feature variable names)

+* "timebodygyroscopejerkmagnitudestandarddeviation"
-*"timebodygyroscopejerkmagnitudestandarddeviation"	-correspond to tBodyGyroJerkMag-std()(original feature variable names)
+	-correspond to tBodyGyroJerkMag-std()(original feature variable names)

-*"frequencybodyaccelerationmeanx"/"frequencybodyaccelerationmeany"/"frequencybodyaccelerationmeanz"
+* "frequencybodyaccelerationmeanx"/"frequencybodyaccelerationmeany"/"frequencybodyaccelerationmeanz"
 	-correspond to fBodyAcc-mean()-XYZ(original feature variable names)

-*"frequencybodyaccelerationstandarddeviationx"/"frequencybodyaccelerationstandarddeviationy"/"frequencybodyaccelerationstandarddeviationz"
+* "frequencybodyaccelerationstandarddeviationx"/"frequencybodyaccelerationstandarddeviationy"/"frequencybodyaccelerationstandarddeviationz"
 	-correspond to fBodyAcc-std()-XYZ(original feature variable names)

-*"frequencybodyaccelerationmeanfrequencyx"/"frequencybodyaccelerationmeanfrequencyy"/"frequencybodyaccelerationmeanfrequencyz"
+* "frequencybodyaccelerationmeanfrequencyx"/"frequencybodyaccelerationmeanfrequencyy"/"frequencybodyaccelerationmeanfrequencyz"
 	-correspond to fBodyAcc-meanFreq()-XYZ(original feature variable names)

-*"frequencybodyaccelerationjerkmeanx"/"frequencybodyaccelerationjerkmeany"/"frequencybodyaccelerationjerkmeanz"
+* "frequencybodyaccelerationjerkmeanx"/"frequencybodyaccelerationjerkmeany"/"frequencybodyaccelerationjerkmeanz"
 	-correspond to fBodyAccJerk-mean()-XYZ(original feature variable names)

-*"frequencybodyaccelerationjerkstandarddeviationx"/"frequencybodyaccelerationjerkstandarddeviationy"/"frequencybodyaccelerationjerkstandarddeviationz"
+* "frequencybodyaccelerationjerkstandarddeviationx"/"frequencybodyaccelerationjerkstandarddeviationy"/"frequencybodyaccelerationjerkstandarddeviationz"
 	-correspond to fBodyAccJerk-std()-XYZ(original feature variable names)

-*"frequencybodyaccelerationjerkmeanfrequencyx"/"frequencybodyaccelerationjerkmeanfrequencyy"/"frequencybodyaccelerationjerkmeanfrequencyz"
+* "frequencybodyaccelerationjerkmeanfrequencyx"/"frequencybodyaccelerationjerkmeanfrequencyy"/"frequencybodyaccelerationjerkmeanfrequencyz"
 	-correspond to fBodyAccJerk-meanFreq()-XYZ(original feature variable names)

-*"frequencybodygyroscopemeanx"/"frequencybodygyroscopemeany"/"frequencybodygyroscopemeanz"
+* "frequencybodygyroscopemeanx"/"frequencybodygyroscopemeany"/"frequencybodygyroscopemeanz"
 	-correspond to fBodyGyro-mean()-XYZ(original feature variable names)

-*"frequencybodygyroscopestandarddeviationx"/"frequencybodygyroscopestandarddeviationy"/"frequencybodygyroscopestandarddeviationz"
+* "frequencybodygyroscopestandarddeviationx"/"frequencybodygyroscopestandarddeviationy"/"frequencybodygyroscopestandarddeviationz"
 	-correspond to fBodyGyro-std()-XYZ(original feature variable names)

-*"frequencybodygyroscopemeanfrequencyx"/"frequencybodygyroscopemeanfrequencyy"/"frequencybodygyroscopemeanfrequencyz"
+* "frequencybodygyroscopemeanfrequencyx"/"frequencybodygyroscopemeanfrequencyy"/"frequencybodygyroscopemeanfrequencyz"
 	-correspond to fBodyGyro-meanFreq()-XYZ(original feature variable names)

+* "frequencybodyaccelerationmagnitudemean"
-*"frequencybodyaccelerationmagnitudemean"	-correspond to fBodyAccMag-mean()(original feature variable names)
+	-correspond to fBodyAccMag-mean()(original feature variable names)

+* "frequencybodyaccelerationmagnitudestandarddeviation"
-*"frequencybodyaccelerationmagnitudestandarddeviation"	-correspond to fBodyAccMag-std()(original feature variable names)
+	-correspond to fBodyAccMag-std()(original feature variable names)

+* "frequencybodyaccelerationmagnitudemeanfrequency"
+	-correspond to fBodyAccMag-meanFreq()(original feature variable names)

+* "frequencybodyaccelerationjerkmagnitudemean"
-*"frequencybodyaccelerationmagnitudemeanfrequency"	-correspond to fBodyAccMag-meanFreq()(original feature variable names) *"frequencybodyaccelerationjerkmagnitudemean"	-correspond to fBodyBodyAccJerkMag-mean()(original feature variable names).
+	-correspond to fBodyBodyAccJerkMag-mean()(original feature variable names).
 Note: the original name has an error and has been cleaned up.
 Refer to README.md para.11

+* "frequencybodyaccelerationjerkmagnitudestandarddeviation"
-*"frequencybodyaccelerationjerkmagnitudestandarddeviation"	-correspond to fBodyBodyAccJerkMag-std()(original feature variable names).Note: the original name has an error and has been cleaned up.
+	-correspond to fBodyBodyAccJerkMag-std()(original feature variable names).Note: the original name has an error and has been cleaned up.
 Refer to README.md para.11

+* "frequencybodyaccelerationjerkmagnitudemeanfrequency"
-*"frequencybodyaccelerationjerkmagnitudemeanfrequency"	-correspond to fBodyBodyAccJerkMag-meanFreq()(original feature variable names).Note: the original name has an error and has been cleaned up.
+	-correspond to fBodyBodyAccJerkMag-meanFreq()(original feature variable names).Note: the original name has an error and has been cleaned up.
 Refer to README.md para.11

+* "frequencybodygyroscopemagnitudemean"
-*"frequencybodygyroscopemagnitudemean"	-correspond to fBodyBodyGyroMag-mean()(original feature variable names).Note: the original name has an error and has been cleaned up.
+	-correspond to fBodyBodyGyroMag-mean()(original feature variable names).Note: the original name has an error and has been cleaned up.
 Refer to README.md para.11

+* "frequencybodygyroscopemagnitudestandarddeviation"
-*"frequencybodygyroscopemagnitudestandarddeviation"	-correspond to fBodyBodyGyroMag-std()(original feature variable names).Note: the original name has an error and has been cleaned up.
+	-correspond to fBodyBodyGyroMag-std()(original feature variable names).Note: the original name has an error and has been cleaned up.
 Refer to README.md para.11

+* "frequencybodygyroscopemagnitudemeanfrequency"
-*"frequencybodygyroscopemagnitudemeanfrequency"		-correspond to fBodyBodyGyroMag-meanFreq()(original feature variable names).Note: the original name has an error and has been cleaned up.
+	-correspond to fBodyBodyGyroMag-meanFreq()(original feature variable names).Note: the original name has an error and has been cleaned up.
 Refer to README.md para.11

+* "frequencybodygyroscopejerkmagnitudemean"
-*"frequencybodygyroscopejerkmagnitudemean"	-correspond to fBodyBodyGyroJerkMag-mean()(original feature variable names).Note: the original name has an error and has been cleaned up.
+	-correspond to fBodyBodyGyroJerkMag-mean()(original feature variable names).Note: the original name has an error and has been cleaned up.
 Refer to README.md para.11

+* "frequencybodygyroscopejerkmagnitudestandarddeviation"
-*"frequencybodygyroscopejerkmagnitudestandarddeviation"	-correspond to fBodyBodyGyroJerkMag-std()(original feature variable names).Note: the original name has an error and has been cleaned up.
+	-correspond to fBodyBodyGyroJerkMag-std()(original feature variable names).Note: the original name has an error and has been cleaned up.
 Refer to README.md para.11

+* "frequencybodygyroscopejerkmagnitudemeanfrequency"
-*"frequencybodygyroscopejerkmagnitudemeanfrequency"	-correspond to fBodyBodyGyroJerkMag-meanFreq()(original feature variable names).Note: the original name has an error and has been cleaned up.
+	-correspond to fBodyBodyGyroJerkMag-meanFreq()(original feature variable names).Note: the original name has an error and has been cleaned up.
 Refer to README.md para.11